Intrinsically-Disordered/TBD/README.md

 ------------------------

-An example to run the whole pipeline of data processing, modeling and prediction using a single script can be found here: [run_tbd.py](src/run_tbd.py)
+An example to run the whole pipeline of data processing, modeling and prediction using a single script can be found here: [run_tbd.py](doc/examples/run_tbd.py)

+An example to predict with the pretrained model can be found here: [example notebook](doc/examples/example_of_how_to_predict_with_package.ipynb)

 ## Use Cases